nhsengland/virtual-wards-draft-standards/FHIR-Resources-Population-Guidance/FHIR-Bundle.md

       <td>mandatory</td>
       <td>1:1</td>
       <td>The URI for the entry resource UUID.</td>
       <td> The `fullUrl` for each entry must match the `[resource].id` field for the individual resource within the entry.
 URI for resource (Absolute URL server address or URI for UUID/OID).
-Not a functional URL for retrieving via an API. </td>
+Note that this is not required to be a functional URL for retrieving the resource via an API. </td>
       </tr>
       </tbody>
 </table>